 How I found Big Magic

 I still remember that afternoon so vividly.
 We were lying on the grass of a nearby park in Enmore after gorging ourselves with breakfast at a local café.
 I had my second macchiato in hand and I kept shifting weight to avoid the grass blades from poking me.
 It was a beautiful autumn day.
 Sydney autumn is very pleasant and comforting.
-We enjoyed the cold grass under our feet, dappled in the soft sun drinking coffee n ruminating about travel, politics, books n movies.
+We enjoyed the cold grass under our feet, dappled in the soft sun drinking coffee n ruminating about travel, politics, books and movies.
 The airport isn't too far from here.
 We kept seeing aircrafts descending.
 Sometimes they would take off and bank in the sky leaving jet-streams with checkered patterns.
-A sure sign that winter was near.
+A sure sign that winter was coming.

-We were discussing Marie Kondos book on decluttering but suddenly, for very good reason am sure Alison had hijacked the topic as she felt very inspired having just finished Elizabeth Gilbert’s ‘The Big Magic’.
+We were discussing Marie Kondos book on decluttering but suddenly, for very good reason Alison had hijacked the topic as she felt very inspired having just finished Elizabeth Gilbert’s ‘The Big Magic’.
 If I recall correctly, Alison was also in the middle of her screenwriting process and this creatively inspiring book had clearly left her on a high.
 I had jotted down the name of the book on my phone and put it in my 'maybe one-day' list.

 Later that night I googled TedTalks and watched an entire video of Elizabeth Gilbert on creativity.
 Powerful.
 My interest had piqued.